p0dalirius/p0dalirius/README.md

  - I write Open Source tools to exploit vulnerabilities

- - On my spare time, I help maintaining Open Source Security Tools such as: [impacket](https://github.com/SecureAuthCorp/impacket) by fixing bugs and responding to issues when I can.
+ - On my spare time, I help maintaining Open Source Security Tools such as [impacket](https://github.com/SecureAuthCorp/impacket) by fixing bugs and responding to issues when I can.

 <h3 align="left">Connect with me:</h3>